Essential Koh Lanta Guide – Chilled out vibes in the Andaman Sea

 Phuket, Phi Phi or Lipe to Koh Lanta

-If you’re coming from Phuket, Koh Phi Phi or Koh Lipe during the high season, it’s best to take the speedboat to Koh Lanta.
-For more info on this trip, visit 12Go.Asia’s website.
+If you’re coming from Phuket, Koh Phi Phi or Koh Lipe during the high season, it’s best to take the speedboat directly to Koh Lanta.
+The speedboat to Koh Lipe starts at 1,700 THB per person (tickets and timetable).
+A one-way journey takes approximately 3 hours.
+It is best to check the schedule provided as the speedboat does not run all year round.

 Bangkok to Koh Lanta